The global workplace

 With support from our Challenge Fund – World of Work, pupils from Chryston High School in Glasgow and the Otto-Graf Realschule in Leimen (near Heidelberg) began working together on a project on the globalising nature of international companies.

-Last summer, they started looking at how technology will impact the workplace and employment in the future.
-They’ve taken part in a careers fair that focuses on combining language skills with other subjects, prepared CVs, and researched job adverts.
+They started looking at how technology will impact the workplace and employment in the future, took part in a careers fair that focuses on combining language skills with other subjects, prepared CVs, and researched job adverts.
 The project will span different subjects in school to look at different employability skills and conclude at the beginning of the next school year with both visits.
 By keeping a reflective journal, they will detail their experiences and share these with their partner group.

 In both Scotland and Germany, the groups will visit global engineering companies together.
 Local businesses are very keen to work with the young people, with more employers coming on board every week.